abouman76/abouman76/README.md

 You can check out my repository's and see what i did so far.
 For example ["Sociaal Oosterhout"](https://github.com/abouman76/Eind-Project-Arnoud-Bouman.git) which is a social platform application and was build with React and uses Firebase as a "backend" database.
 This was my final project for Novi Hogeschool.
 I also integrated Cypress Automation Tests to this project.

 :arrow_left:  In my profile you can find my coding skills.
-JavaScript is the only language so far, but working on other skills, like JEST and Cypress and combining my developing skills with testing skills.
+JavaScript is the only language so far, but working on other skills and combining my developing skills with testing skills.

+- 🌱 I'm currently learning TypeScript.
-- 🌱  I’m currently studying for my ISTQB Certification.
+- 🌱 I’m planning to get my a ISTQB Certification in the near future.

-I am seeking the opportunity to work as a QA-Engineer or a combination of QA-Engineer and frontend developer.
+I am seeking the opportunity to work as a Test Automation Engineer or a combination of a frontend developer and Test Automation Engineer.
 So please, do reach out to me if you want to talk!

 <!--
 **abouman76/abouman76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.